 - All vehicles with limited vision to the rear (due to oversized cargo) must have a person appointed to guide the vehicle when reversing is required.

-Transportation challenges are specific to each wind farm, since each wind farm or location has different situations and risks to face.
+Transportation challenges are specific to each wind farm, since each wind farm or location has different challenge to face.

 In Greece, wind farms are mainly located in rural areas where the required wind conditions exist and distance from harbors is usually far.
 Access to these sites becomes more difficult during the winter period.